anur4gdotexe/CollinearPoints/README.md

-Assignment project, Algorithms, Part I, Princeton University
+## Assignment project, Algorithms, Part I, Princeton University

-The problem.
+## The problem
 Given a set of n distinct points in the plane, find every (maximal) line segment that connects a subset of 4 or more of the points.

-Point data type.
-Create an immutable data type Point that represents a point in the plane.
+<b>Point data type.</b> Create an immutable data type Point that represents a point in the plane.

 To get started, use the data type Point.java, which implements the constructor and the draw(), drawTo(), and toString() methods.
 Your job is to add the following components.
 The compareTo() method should compare points by their y-coordinates, breaking ties by their x-coordinates.
 Formally, the invoking point (x0, y0) is less than the argument point (x1, y1) if and only if either y0 < y1 or if y0 = y1 and x0 < x1.